-11 top tips for working at home while your child is off school
+11 top tips for combining homeschooling with working from home

-Getting the balance right is far from easy, and it’s natural to feel stressed about how it’s going to work.
+Getting the balance right can be tricky, and even if it's your choice to home educate, it’s natural to feel stressed about how it’s going to work.

 To help you find a strategy that works for you and your child, we’ve rounded up top tips from the real experts: parents who are juggling homeworking with home learning.

 1. Start the day on the right foot

 It’s tempting to turn off the alarm clock and let everyone stay in their pyjamas until midday, but getting up and aiming to be ready to start work and home learning around the usual time will help you and your child get into the right mindset.